 - 1. The non-responsible reporting provider shall verbally notify the responsible provider within 24 hours of the report being made to IMB. - 2.
-The responsible provider shall: - a. verbally notify the Guardian and CM within 24 hours of the report being made to IMB; - b. verbally notify the accused person and alleged victim, when appropriate and using situational discretion;
+The responsible provider shall: - a. verbally notify the Guardian and CM within 24 hours of the report being made to IMB; - b. verbally notify the accused person and alleged victim, when appropriate and using situational discretion; - c. provide the IASP to the CM for IDT distribution; and

-DD Waiver Service Standards

-Effective date November 1, 2021
+DD Waiver Service Standards Effective date November 1, 2023 Page 276 of 321

-Page 298 of 361